Security model

 Authenticated Channel: Every communication between nodes must be authenticated.
 Drand achieves this by signing every outgoing DKG packets with a BLS signature on the longterm public key of the sender node.

-Public Group: Every node willing to run the DKG must know the group formation before starting the DKG, including the longterm public keys of each node.
+Public Group: Every node willing to run the DKG on a new network must know the group formation before starting the DKG, including the longterm public keys of each node for that network.
 During the DKG, there might be some nodes offline or misbehaving.
 The set of nodes that successfully passed the DKG are called the qualified set of nodes (QUAL).
 Only these nodes have valid shares and are able to produce partial beacons that can be successfully validated with respect to the distributed public key.

 Malicious parties: The number of malicious parties is strictly less than 50% of the total number of nodes.